keivrijdag/keivrijdag/README.md

 ### At what time will the topic be discussed?

-Discussion starts at 20:00 sharp, until a consensus is reached.
-Sometimes the discussion flares up again later on the evening, but this is not encouraged.
+Discussion starts at 20:00 sharp, until consensus is reached.
+Sometimes the discussion flares up again later on the evening, but this is discouraged.

 ### I know little about the topic, can I join anyways?